It began with 10 actors and a bucket of black paint.

 Berkeley turned out to be the perfect home for his rambunctious brand of theater.

-"Our audience is made up of many of the greatest scientists, computer engineers, cooks, urban gardeners, authors, environmentalists in the country, if not the world," said Dooley, who plays the violin and does yoga to wind down.
+"Our audience is made up of many of the greatest scientists, computer engineers, cooks, urban gardeners, authors, environmentalists in the country, if not the world," says Dooley, who plays the violin and does yoga to wind down.
 "They want their experience at the theater to reflect the complexity and thoughtfulness of their daily work.
 Their desire inspires and challenges us to reach for that brass ring."

 Along the way, he got married to fellow theater maven Kimberly and had three daughters.
 Over the years, Shotgun grew from a bare bones troupe to a major theatrical player.
 In 2004, the company moved to the Ashby Stage, a hip 120-seat venue converted from a church.
 It's a hectic, 24/7 gig that requires Dooley to pivot from artist to producer to administrator on a daily basis.